ICD-10

 Medical History:

-Just like a detective gathering clues, your doctor will ask questions about your neck pain.
+Like a detective gathering clues, your doctor will ask questions about neck pain.
 They’ll inquire about when it started, how it feels, and whether anything triggers or alleviates the pain.
-It’s akin to recounting the events leading up to a mystery; your doctor needs all the details to solve it.
+This is like recounting the events leading up to a mystery; your doctor needs all the details to solve it.

 Physical Examination:

-Think of this like a thorough inspection of your car by a mechanic.
-Your doctor will check your neck’s range of motion, looking for any stiffness or limitations.
-They’ll press and prod to identify tender spots, just like a mechanic would inspect various parts for wear and tear.
+Think of this as a thorough inspection of your car by a mechanic.
+Your doctor will check your neck’s range of motion, looking for stiffness or limitations.
+They’ll press and prod to identify tender spots, just as a mechanic would inspect various parts for wear and tear.
 Additionally, your doctor may test your reflexes and muscle strength, similar to assessing the engine’s performance.

 Diagnostic Tests: